-As described in the section on Fairness and Consistency, practitioners expressed concern about platforms' ability to meaningfully police misinformation due to the fact that content rules differ across platforms, are in constant flux within platforms, and are applied inconsistently and without clear explanation.
-Some were concerned with any private company's ability to censor speech generally, and these problems in applying such rules amplified such concerns.
-As an example, practitioners were more supportive of Twitter's policy to limit the "reach" of content they deemed against community standards (by preventing retweets and algorithmic boosting of a post), while allowing the "speech" itself (allowing the content to be seen on the account's page, and by those who follow it) than of making platforms the arbiters of what level of truth is allowed to remain which to achieve various goals.
-Some advocated a professional set of best practices for data security communicated through training and other voluntary means as opposed to the enforcement of mandatory rules.
-Others thought the market or professional reputation was an effective mechanism for rewarding or punishing certain kinds of behavior.
-Another area of broad agreement surrounding data security had to do with transparency.
-Practitioners agreed that campaigns and platforms have an obligation to disclose published.
+The practitioners and technology firms draw a somewhat classic distinction between actors (the accounts and people managing them), behaviors (how accounts like, post, or recirculate content, including "inauthentic" accounts such as bot company's ability to censor speech generally, and these problems in applying such rules amplified such concerns.
+As an example, practitioners were more supportive of Twitter's policy to limit the "reach" of content they deemed against community standards (by preventing retweets and algorithmic boosting of a post), while allowing the "speech" itself (allowing the content to be seen on the account's page, and by those who follow it) than of making platforms the arbiters of what level of truth is allowed to remain published.
 That said, they still had concerns about Twitter's ability to make those decisions consistently and transparently.